avocode/psd-to-sketch-converter/README.md

 All converted Sketch designs can be opened only in Sketch app [Version 43](https://www.sketchapp.com/updates/#version-43) and later.
 In order to view the design correctly, make sure you have installed all of the fonts from the original PSD file.

+## Known issues

+- Sometimes boolean operations on shapes are not correct
+- Color overlay is not working
+- Text line height is still broken

 ## Features in development

 - Text layers